Sheriff seeking what drove 'mad man' to shoot up dance hall

 This story has been corrected to show that Tran had a previous arrest for unlawful possession of a firearm, not a conviction.

 Taxin reported from Hemet, Dazio reported from Alhambra and Melley reported from Los Angeles.
-Associated Press journalists Christopher Weber, John Antczak and Robert Jablon in Los Angeles, and Julie Watson in San Diego contributed to this report.
+Associated Press journalists Alanna Durkin Richer in Boston, Christopher Weber, John Antczak and Robert Jablon in Los Angeles, and Julie Watson in San Diego contributed to this report.

 Credit: Ashley Landis